-It’s hard to believe, but 2018 is already here.
+It’s hard to believe, but 2018 is more than half way over.
 If there was one thing that became painfully clear for some SEOs, it was that mobile optimization is no longer optional.

 With mobile usage now representing 65 percent of digital media time, Google has been making changes to accommodate this new king of traffic.
 Back in May, they officially rolled out the mobile-friendly algorithm boost that gave mobile-friendly websites an additional ranking boost.